Code-Institute-Submissions/MSP2-SimonSquared/README.md

 On the HTML validation I solved some issues concerning block elements within span elements.
 On the CSS validation the validator mentioned a "Parse Error: | circle()" for both the .circle and .circle2 class.
 I think this is an error in the validator.

-The main.js file was passed through jshint validator.
+The main.js file was passed through jshint linter.
 It did not bring up any major issues.

 ### Testing User Stories ###